The Truth About Talc In Makeup

 Trish Keatings is Lead Writer at The Youthist since 2018.
 Her writing career began after graduating from the University of Saskatchewan with a Master of Arts Degree, where she focused on Political Studies.
 Trish is currently traveling the world and fills her free hours with yoga, meditation, wellness workshops, and eating her way through new cuisines.
 With a passion for all things beauty and skin, she is particularly inspired by holistic and ayurvedic approaches to health and personal care.
 A student of these philosophies herself, she enthusiastically explores her passions through her writing and finds no greater joy than taking her readers along with her.

-The Best Botanicals For Skin
+Best CC Cream For Mature Skin